A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Advanced RAG Approaches

 \section{Advanced RAG Approaches}

 Advanced RAG approaches, defined as methods beyond basic RAG models, encompass a range of cutting-edge techniques designed to overcome the limitations of basic RAG systems.
-These approaches aim to enhance the capabilities of RAG systems in multiple dimensions, including training optimization, multimodal processing, memory enhancing, and agentic reasoning.
-Specifically, this section delves into four key advancements: RAG Training, which focuses on improving the synergy between retrieval and generation; Multimodal RAG, which integrates multiple sensory modalities for enriched outputs; Memory RAG, which incorporates long-term memory to improve contextual reasoning and personalization; and Agentic RAG, which introduces iterative and dynamic optimization mechanisms to handle evolving information needs.
-Together, these approaches push the boundaries of what RAG systems can achieve, enabling them to address complex, dynamic, and specialized tasks.
+These approaches aim to enhance RAG systems across multiple dimensions, including training optimization, multimodal processing, memory enhancement, agentic reasoning, and parameter-level knowledge integration.
+Specifically, this section delves into five key advancements: RAG Training, which focuses on improving the synergy between retrieval and generation; Multimodal RAG, which integrates multiple sensory modalities for enriched outputs; Memory RAG, which incorporates long-term memory to improve contextual reasoning and personalization; Agentic RAG, which introduces iterative and dynamic optimization mechanisms to handle evolving information needs; and Parametric RAG, which integrates retrieved knowledge into model parameters to reduce online computation and improve reasoning efficiency.
+Together, these approaches expand RAG’s capabilities, enabling it to address complex, dynamic, and specialized tasks.